jet76/CSCI-135/Assignment 8/README.md

 **How do I draw in a specific RGB color?** You need to create a new Color object, constructing it with the values for the red, green, and blue components.
 For example, to create a new color halfway be/tween red and blue you would do: Color c = new Color(0.5f, 0.0f, 0.5f); Note that the constructor to Color does not take double parameters, so you may need to cast things to a float.
 To be able to use the Color class, you'll need to import java.awt.*;

 **What mouse related methods do I need?** You'll need StdDraw.mousePressed() to decide if the user is currently holding down the mouse button.
 You'll also need StdDraw.mouseX() and StdDraw.mouseY() to determine the mouse pointer's location.
 Note that the Bomb class is exhibiting good data encapsulation, it doesn't actually know or care how clients are determining when and where user actions occur.
 This is the job of BombsAway and so all mouse and keyboard input should be handled in this client class and not inside the Bomb class.

 ---

+**Extra credit.** There are plenty of possibilities to improve the game.
+For example:
+* Add sounds and better graphics.
+* Create a new object City.
+Cities appear at the bottom of the screen.
+Start the game with a single city and add additional cities as the game progresses.
+You'll want to create an ArrayList to track the current cities.
+The game ends if all your cities are destroyed.
+The number of cities could serve as a score multiplier since it is harder to defend more cities.
+* Make the bombs have x-velocities so they don't fall straight down.
+Be sure to to only count bombs landing on the screen.
+Instead of a laser, launch missiles at the current mouse location.
+A missile should be an object that takes time to reach its target location.
+You'll want to create an ArrayList to track the current missiles in flight.
+When it reaches the target, make the missile explode and destroy any bombs that are close to the explosion.
+This is like the classic arcade game Missile Command.
+You can play an online version of it here.
+* Create a Bomber object.
+Bombers fly across the screen at a random altitude dropping the occasional small bomb.
+Bombers can be shot down with your laser.

+---